yeungbri/eau2/report/doc.md

 ```
 More use cases will be added as this system is developed.

-# Open Questions
-* None at this moment.

 # Status
 ### Done so far:
 * The Dataframe can be read in and internally constructed from any Schema-on-read (sor) file.